richtastic/ff/src/3DR/wiki/app.md

 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-

 - double high-density final interpolation step

+- color derivative @ directions SIFT vector

-- output points to pts file for surface tessilation
+x output points to pts file for surface tessilation

+- patches don't need to be updated if the cameras/matches have not changed much
+	- keep track of:
+		: normal-to-view-angle average
+		: average distance

+- still some noisy points at end:
+	- depth discontinuity checks?
+	- need to remove spradic groupings

-- some parts of image aren't getting expanded on (wall, couch side, floor areas)
+- some parts of image aren't getting expanded on (wall, couch side, floor areas) -> prelimited based on F/R scores
+	-> allowing them to pass anyway brings more error to the scene

 =----- some probing restriction is stopping